Minimize risk, maximize speed — Private equity NDA management with AI

 Ontra’s NDA negotiation technology combines AI efficiency with industry expertise to provide fund managers with a modern, streamlined solution that redefines traditional NDA management.

 Speed: Customers can incorporate AI-enabled data insights and workflow tools to negotiate from a position of strength and move contracts forward faster.
-Ontra’s Markup Builder feature surfaces language from a firm’s previous, similar documents and negotiation playbook guidelines.
-This type of automation allows the firm’s stakeholders to negotiate and execute repetitive contracts faster than is possible with traditional methods.
+Ontra’s AI surfaces language from a firm’s previous, similar documents, and negotiation playbook guidelines.
+This type of automation helps the firm’s stakeholders to negotiate and execute repetitive contracts faster than is possible with traditional methods.
 Faster NDA turnaround times mean that firms can begin due diligence sooner, streamline decision-making, and close on high-caliber deals faster.

 Consistency: By implementing a digital playbook, customers can improve the consistency of their NDA terms no matter who handles negotiations.
-Ontra’s Digital Playbooks enable customers to customize their negotiation preferences within the app to create a dynamic, single source of truth.
+Ontra’s digital contract playbooks enable customers to customize their negotiation preferences within the app to create a dynamic, single source of truth.
 Playbooks sync negotiation preferences across teams by digitally documenting preferred, fallback, and final positions.

-Visibility: Ontra’s contract automation platform offers a secure, centralized platform for all stakeholders to collaborate on contract negotiations.
+Visibility: Ontra’s negotiation solutions offer a secure, centralized platform for all stakeholders to collaborate on contract negotiations.
 Those with access to the app can see the status of each contract at any time.

 Data-driven insights: Customers can access an AI-powered summary of key legal and business terms for each agreement shortly after they complete negotiations.
 Additionally, AI captures and categorizes contract data to provide dynamic reports in Ontra’s app.
 Contract dashboards and reports allow fund managers to access structured contract data without manually managing databases or sifting through prior contracts.